ov-studio/Vital.site/backend/readme.md

 ## Masterlist applications

-Anyone with a GitHub account can sign in at `/workspace` and request a server token (one **pending** application per account).
-Staff (allowlisted logins in `shared/configs/staff.json`) approve or reject in the same UI.
-On approve, Redis stores a one-time token for the applicant to copy; they dismiss it after saving.
+Anyone with a GitHub account can sign in at `/workspace` and request a server token.
+Staff approve or reject applications in the same UI.
+On approve, a one-time token is issued for the applicant to copy.

 ## Structure